IFRA-Cranfield/ros2_SimRealRobotControl/README.md

 ## ROS2 Packages

 ### ros2srrc_data
-TBD.
+This package contains the data structures for the ROS 2 Actions and Messages that are used for the robot movements and sequence executions:
+- __Move Action__: ROS 2 Action that executes the specific Robot Movement (MoveJ, MoveR, MoveL...).
+- __Sequence Action__: ROS 2 Action that contains the whole sequence of "Move.action" actions.
+- __MSG folder__: Custom ROS 2 Messages are kept in this folder.
+These are used to define specific ROS 2 Actions, which do have a different format according to the type of movement they refer to.

+For further detail about the data structures, please click [here](https://github.com/IFRA-Cranfield/ros2_SimRealRobotControl/tree/humble/ros2srrc_data).

 ### ros2srrc_execution
-TBD.
+The ros2srrc_execution package contains the source code that executes both individual Robot movements and complete sequences or programs:
+- __move.cpp__: ROS 2 Action Server -> Executes an individual Robot Motion, requested by calling "move.action".
+- __sequence.cpp__: ROS 2 Action Server -> Executes a sequence, requested by calling "sequence.action".
+- __sequence.py__: Python script that reads the program (sequence) from a ".txt" file, transforms it into the "sequence.action" format and executes it by triggering the ROS 2 Action Server defined in sequence.cpp.

+For further detail about how Robot Movements and sequences are executed, please click [here](https://github.com/IFRA-Cranfield/ros2_SimRealRobotControl/tree/humble/ros2srrc_execution).

 ### Robot Simulation and Control packages
 For the ROS 2-based Robot Simulation and Control to be successfully achieved, 3 different ROS 2 packages are necessary (for each Robot/Application):
 - __Gazebo package__: The Gazebo/Simulation package contains all the information related to the Gazebo Simulation of the Robot Cell/Environment.
 CAD and mesh files containing visual data and [.urdf]+[.xacro] files containing Robot (ROS-format) data are combined with ROS 2 control and simulation components, and a simple simulation of the Robot (without any motion control) is obtained in Gazebo.
 - __MoveIt!2 package__: For the Robot to be moved and controlled, a ROS 2 MoveIt!2 package is required.
-This package contains all the information related to the ROS 2 - MoveGroup (moveit2) node that controls the robot and its movements.
+This package contains all the information related to the ROS 2 - MoveGroup (moveit2) node that controls the robot and its behaviour.
 - __Bringup package__: The Bringup package acts as the main connection point between ROS 2 and the Real Robot.
 It contains all the information about the robot controllers, and establishes the connection between moveit2 and the Real Robot.
-It requires
+For the connection between ROS 2 and a Real Robot to be established, a ROS 2 Driver is required, which translates the ROS 2-based commands to the Robot Controller.
+This ROS 2 Driver is usually developed by the Robot vendor or a recognised ROS2-development company.

 <p align="right">(<a href="#top">back to top</a>)</p>